 In the event that only two scores are collected, the lower of the two scores is used.

 Now that you know a bit more about how your score is calculated, check out these tips on how to build your credit.
-Do you want to see your report for free without affecting your score?
-Check out Rocket HQ today.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.